voxpupuli/voxpupuli.github.io/_docs/software_support_lifecycle.md

 1. A Puppet version that has been labelled as EOL by the Puppet Open Source project, will no longer be supported by Vox Pupuli.
 2. A deprecation PR will be created no later than 6 months before EOL.
 3. All tests and data in metadata.json will be removed no later than the EOL date for that version.
-4. Code that works on the EOL versions will not be removed unless it bars the progress of the module or is specific to the EOL version of Puppet.
+Code specifically for the EOL version will be removed as well.
 5. Pull Requests and Issues relating to the EOL version of Puppet will no longer be accepted.
 6. Issues are only valid if they affect supported versions.